 Renal failure surgeon Rajesh Sivaprakasam (Barts Health NHS Trust, London, UK) was among several clinicians and industry speakers who recently vaunted a variety of new technologies in the renal space at the Global Innovation and New Technology (GIANT) summit (6–7 November, London, UK) for 2022.
 Exploring breakthroughs in both surgery and remote patient monitoring, the conference’s Future Hospital program of debates and presentations offered a glimpse at the future of patient care.

 Wearables were discussed in a morning discussion on non-invasive, remote monitoring technology.
-Alio’s SmartPatch device, wearable technology that monitors the vitals, blood pressure and other biomarkers of chronic kidney disease (CKD) and end-stage kidney disease (ESKD) patients, chaired by Sivaprakasam with the CEO and co-founder of Alio, David Kuraguntla.
+Alio’s SmartPatch device, wearable technology that monitors the vitals, blood pressure and other biomarkers of chronic kidney disease (CKD) and end-stage kidney disease (ESKD) patients, featured in the discussion which was chaired by Sivaprakasam with the CEO and co-founder of Alio, David Kuraguntla.
 Ken Callahan of the Hargan Group, former Senior Official at the US Department of Health and Human Services, and Deborah Duval, managing editor of Kidney Care UK, were also present, as was lead nurse for dialysis at Barts Health, Joanna Dapatnapo (Barts Health NHS Trust, London, UK).

 Dapatnapo opined that “we need remote, dynamic and non-invasive tools” such as the SmartPatch for monitoring the condition of haemodialysis patients.
 “Currently, dialysis patients require a blood test to confirm the adequacy of their access, requiring the puncture of the fistula three times a week.”
 She said remote monitoring technology would relieve them of this need.